Edit photographs, fonts, and slides using Gimp, Inkscape, and Openoffice. Alternatives such as Krita are also discussed.

 Vector images are described by mathematical expressions.
 Common vector formats include svg, woff, ttf, and otf.
-Icons and fonts are frequently in vector formats because they scale very well and usually require far less memory than raster formats.
+Icons and fonts are frequently written in vector formats because they scale very well and usually require far less memory than raster formats.

 We recommend Inkscape for vector editing because it is mature, reliable, and very popular.
 We suggest exploring the capabilities using the excellent Inkscape Tutorials.